pavanrshankar/LexicalAnalyzer/Documentation.md

 The above code creates a link to database named sales_db on server localhost.
 User name has to be specified to verify access to database.
 Pass the SQL query to database link to execute it.
 10. HTTP requests: Using get, put, post and delete HTTP requests, we can easily interact with data on servers.
 Very useful for interacting with cloud based data storage services.
 This removes the limitation of a data science programmer to interact and work with data on a local machine. put(“http::/server/script/resources?query”);

-List of tokens types
+List of tokens types:

 1. Keywords (list of keywords mentioned in next page)

 2. Operators (++ , -- , - , + , / , * , ^ , | , & , || , && , ! , = , == , < , > , ?, :=)

 3. Delimiters (( , ) , { , } , [ , ] , ; )

 4. Special symbols (//, /*, */, :)

-5. Identifiers – case sensitive words starting with letter followed by letter/ number / _ List of keywords
+5. Identifiers – case sensitive words starting with letter followed by letter/ number / _

+List of keywords:

 1. dataContainer<generic type> can be  image, audio, int, bool, double, string, xls, csv, txt

 2. model, trainModel, testModel, saveModelToFile, loadModelFromFile, classificationModel, testResults

 3. database, connect

 4. nonBlocking

 5. get, put, post, delete

 6. for, while, do, iterator, range, untilConverge, in

 7. switch, case, break, continue, if, else, return

 8. int, double, bool, string, struct, void

 9. from, import

 10. true, false

 11. dict -> {set of all key: value pairs with distinct keys}

 12. stack, queue, tree, list, vector, set

 13. ANN, RGD, KNN, naiveBayes

 14. Sigma, sigmoid, exp